osuosl-cookbooks/osl-repos/README.md

  - appstream_enabled:      indicates if the appstream repository is enabled
  - base_enabled:           indicates if the base repository is enabled
- - elrepo_enabled:         indicates if the elrepo repository is enabled
- - epel_enabled:           indicates if the epel repository is enabled
  - extras_enabled:         indicates if the appstream repository is enabled
  - powertools_enabled:     indicates if the powertools repository is enabled
  - updates_enabled:        indicates if the updates repository is enabled

+  osl_repos_epel

+  Properties

+ - epel:                   indicates if the epel repository is managed
+ - epel_enabled:           indicates if the epel repository is enabled

+  osl_repos_elrepo

+  Note: The 'elrepo' repository is only availible or Centos 8.

+  Properties

+ - elrepo:                 indicates if the elrepo repository is managed
+ - elrepo_enabled:         indicates if the elrepo repository is enabled

 ## Recipes